Alig96/nzombies/README.md

-		Set the prices of the perks to what they are in the real zombies game Enabled the Start Round sound on every round, like in the real game Random Box weapons float up with the right angle to match the box
+		Set the prices of the perks to what they are in the real zombies game Enabled the Start Round sound on every round, like in the real game Random Box weapons float up with the right angle to match the box Randmo Box Weapons can now be picked up even with wierd models